rafambn/KMaP/mkdocs/docs/upcoming.md

 The following items will eventually be implemented:

 * Publish library to maven
 * Improve Gesture Detection, currently all type of gestures are detected adding unecessary code.
 Implement in a way that only the used gesture are detected.
-* Improve Motion Controller API, merging set and scroll, also optimizing CenterLocation
 * Improve KMaP scoped parameters
-* Improve BoundingBox adding more methods for it to be more helpfully.
 * Add more Built-in sources:
     * Other OSM sources
     * Google Source